jmcker/OSC-Control---ETC-Eos/README.md

 3. Change the message to the desired message

 A full list of the available Eos key messages is included as a PDF in the repository [here](reference/Eos%20OSC%20Keys.pdf).
+For a more in-depth explanation of Eos show control capabilities, see Pages 47+ of [this](reference/EosFamily_ShowControl_UserGuide_RevC.pdf) document for more details.

 ```python
 ...